All Episodes

 In fact, I got a lot of feedback on today's.

-You know, touting mine safety.
+Touting mine safety.

 And nobody's talking about this because nobody cares, but I do.

-Uh and it was our morning update.
+And it was our morning update.

 Still watch it.

-Telephone numbers 800-282-2882, and the email address is rush at eIBNet.com.
+Telephone number is 800-282-2882, and the email address is rush at EIBnet.com.

 Mr. Snerdley, a lot of people apparently watching on the Ditto Cam wondered what in the heck I was so worked up about during the break.

-Um why don't you share that with us instead of just telling your staff on the other side of the glass?
+Why don't you share that with us instead of just telling your staff on the other side of the glass?

 Okay, I'm sitting here ravaged with the common flu virus, a fever today of 101.

-I've still got little aches all over the place, but I am here because I'm committed to service of humanity.
+I still got little aches all over the place, but I am here because I'm committed to service of humanity.

 All right, we were talking about the NFL.

-Now, what I was telling Snerdley was that I I read the New York sports pages every day.
+Now, what I was telling Snerdley was that I read the New York sports pages every day.

-Everybody gets hurt, and they're a four and twelve team.
+Everybody gets hurt, and they're a 4-12 team.

-And Herm says I want a contract extension.
+And Herm says, I want a contract extension.

-Herm says I want more money.
+Herm says, I want more money.

-Now, during this, whatever it is, four or five years at Herman Edwards, and I I have no brief for Herman Edwards.
+I want to build this team, blah, Now, during this, whatever it is, four or five years at Herman Edwards, and I have no brief for Herman.

-You haven't found a negative word about Herman Edwards in the New York media.
+But during these four or five years he's been there, you haven't found a negative word about Herman Edwards in the New York media.

-They love Hermann.
+They love Herman.

 He's the greatest motivator.